 Unofficial withdrawals

 If a student stops attending classes, rather than following the official withdrawal procedure in the Records Office, the student will be subject to the same financial aid consequences addressed above.
-The grade of F will be assigned by the instructor based on their indication of the date the student stopped attending the course.
-Marietta College does not required faculty to take attendance and if no last date is reported, the 50% point of the term will be used as the date of unofficial withdrawal.
+The instructor will assign the grade of F based on their indication of the date the student stopped attending the course.
+Marietta College does not require faculty to take attendance and if no last date is reported, the 50% point of the term will be used as the date of unofficial withdrawal.
 This will determine the date used to calculate the amount of aid, if any, that was earned.

 Post Withdrawal Disbursements